NaderKZ/cloudfoundry-app/README.md

 	#### How to use:

-		Open the website and write a city name in the input field, then click on **Go** button.
+		Open the website and write a city name in the input field, then click on "Go" button.
 The application will tell you the current weather in that city in Celsius